rustfoundation/safety-critical-rust-coding-guidelines/README.md

 We have the same chapter layout as the [Ferrocene Language Specification](https://spec.ferrocene.dev/) (FLS).
 If you would like to contribute you may find a section from the FLS of interest and then write a guideline in the corresponding chapter of these coding guidelines.

+### Submit coding guideline issue

+For a new coding guideline you'd like to contribute, start with opening a [coding guideline issue](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/issues/new?template=CODING-GUIDELINE.yml).

+Once an issue has been well-developed enough it's then time to write up the guideline.

 ### Guideline template

 We have a script `./generate_guideline_templates.py` which assumes you're using `uv` that can be run to generate the template for a guideline with properly randomized IDs.